-Due to the difference in fiber/nutritional content, your child’s diet should be balanced in fruits and vegetables and brown pasta, rice, and bread rather than white carbs.
+Your child’s diet should be balanced in fruits and vegetables, and grains.
+A high-fiber diet can help some kids.
+Ideally, their grains have high fiber, and brown pasta, rice, and bread have more fiber than white carbs.

 How much fiber does my kid need?

-Kids less than 3 years of age need around 20 g of fiber a day.
+Kids less than three years of age need around 20 g of fiber a day.
 Older kids need about 25-30 g, and teens need 30-40g/day.

 Which foods help constipation?

-Some of my favorite foods for kids with constipation are legumes, mango, berries, peas, dried fruits, and apple and pear (with the peel on).
+My favorite foods for kids with constipation are legumes, mango, berries, peas, dried fruits, and apples and pear (with the peel on).